 All waters are to be kept clean so that the health of humans and animals is not endangered.
 Groundwater and spring water should be usable as drinking water.
 Day waters (surface waters) should be able to be used for public use and for commercial purposes.
 Fish waters must be preserved.
 All are required to construct, maintain and operate facilities or conduct themselves in a manner that prevents water pollution.

-For water law questions concerning your building project in Innsbruck, the Service Unit Water and plant law .. is responsible.
+For water law questions concerning your building project in Innsbruck, the Service Unit Crop and plant engineering.. is responsible.

 Business & Operating Facilities